Doctor Visits

 What happens during a bone density test?

 A bone density test is like an x-ray or scan of your body.
-The test doesn't hurt, and you don't need to do anything to prepare for it.
-It only takes about 15 minutes.
+The test doesn’t hurt, and you don't need to do anything to prepare for it.
+It usually takes less than 15 minutes.

 Am I at Risk?